Jack Hobbs: Style and technique

-For much of Hobbs' career, critics judged him to be the best batsman in the world.
+For much of Hobbs's career, critics judged him to be the best batsman in the world.
 E. W. Swanton described him in 1963 as "a supreme master of his craft, and the undisputed head of his profession".
 Neville Cardus said that Hobbs was the first batsman to develop a technique to succeed consistently against googly bowlers, and that he mastered all types of bowling, all over the world and in a variety of conditions.
 Other critics have suggested that Hobbs moved the focus of batting from aesthetic off side shots to leg side play more suited to swing and googly bowling.
 Swanton wrote that Hobbs combined classical play with effective defence—including protecting the wickets using his pads—against the ball unexpectedly moving towards the stumps.
 His pad-play was controversial: it removed any possibility of dismissal but was regarded by some cricket authorities as negative and unsporting.

 Many of his English contemporaries rated Hobbs superior to Donald Bradman, often regarded as the greatest batsman in the history of cricket, on difficult pitches.
 In difficult batting conditions Hobbs batted with great success, and several of his most highly regarded innings came in such circumstances.
 Murphy suggests: "Before Bradman, he was the most consistent run-getter of all time, yet no one worried less about the sheer slog of carving out big scores."
 Hobbs frequently was out deliberately soon after reaching a century—roughly a quarter of his centuries were scores less than 110—and was not particularly interested in most statistics.
 An article in Wisden in 2000 stated: "He was never as dominant as Bradman; he never wanted to be.
 But his contemporaries were in awe of his ability to play supremely and at whim, whatever the conditions."